 - Private sector organizations

-Why Pursue It:
+Why Pursue It

 - Credibility and marketability.
 Earning the CAP is a powerful way to validate your knowledge.
 You’ll stand out and be more competitive.

 - Better opportunities.
 Holding the CAP certification makes you more versatile.
 It can help you move up and advance your career.
-And if you’re a contractor, it can lead to better choice in assignments.
+And if you’re a contractor, it can lead to better choices in assignments.